-Addiction treatment methods have been hotly debated over the years and recent research has emerged that have greatly improved practices and progress in treating addiction as a health issue.
+Addiction treatment and rehabilitation methods have been hotly debated over the years and recent research has emerged that have greatly improved practices and progress in treating addiction as a health issue.
 However, some practices are in direct conflict with what others consider proper care.

 With rising opioid use across the country, there are those who would argue that in-jail treatment offers the best solution.